Xiaohong-Chen/CIT244/timeLineEvent/src/timelineevent/readme.md

-# Model - view- controller simulation
+# Model-View-Controller Simulation

 Design patterns are approaches to software development that are optimized for individual use case.
 A design pattern could be as simple as

-## Designed for CIT
+## Designed for CIT-115